 I often hear from couples that their partner should “just know” that they’re feeling horny.
 The assumption your partner can read your mind is false and limits the depth of your intimate relationship.

-Not to mention, learning how to say no to your partner in a way that doesn’t feel hurtful is just as important as learning how to cope with your partner saying no. This sexual initiation and refusal is a dance which can be choreographed to making yes and no feel less personal and more acceptable.
+Not to mention, learning how to say no to your partner in a way that doesn’t feel hurtful is just as important as learning how to cope with your partner saying no. This sexual initiation and refusal is a dance that can be choreographed to making yes and no feel less personal and more acceptable.

 Saying yes to sex